Kilbagie Distillery

 Kilbagie Distillery has a glorious, chequered, controversial and largely forgotten past.
 Kilbagie was long a farming area, but from around 1720 it was also the site of a corn mill.

 Crop and livestock farming was carried on all around this area, until in 1777 James Stein founded Kilbagie Distillery.
-By the latter part of the 19th century it had great notoriety and was one of the largest in Scotland.
-It was connected by canal and tramway with Kennetpans, where the Steins had already founded a distillery and a harbour.
+By the latter part of the 19th century it had great notoriety and was one of the largest distilleries in Scotland.
+It was connected by canal and tramway with nearby Kennetpans, where the Stein family had already founded a distillery and a harbour.

 Kilbagie History

-1777 - Kilbagie Distillery founded by James Stein.
+1777 - Kilbagie Distillery was founded by James Stein.
 Soon the production of whisky had reached such a level that the local market had become too small, and the Steins looked for other outlets.
 They sold their spirit to the London Gin market who used it for rectification and addition to their blends.
 That same year the Steins made history by exporting 2000 gallons of spirit to England to be made into gin.
+They later had a try at making their own gin, said to be of respectable quality.

-1786 - By this time the Stein family's Kilbagie and Kennetpans distilleries were collectively producing most of the whisky in the country and were the first industrial outfit in its production.
+1786 - By this time the Stein family's Kilbagie and Kennetpans distilleries were collectively producing most of the legal whisky in the country and were the first truly industrial outfit in its production.

 1786 - Distillery Licensing Act - A duty of sixpence a gallon was introduced on all Scotch spirits sent to England following outrage from English distillers, who wanted their share of the long gin trade.
 Year on year excise was raised until 1793, when it reached £9 a gallon of spirit.